9. Activity 2.1: Design of Building Systems¶

 It has been observed that the auxiliary energy in such systems can amount up to 30 percent of the total end energy consumption of the building [KH09].
 Therefore, this study aimed at a thermo-hydraulic optimization of the control of the whole system concerning minimized end energy consumption under consideration of the thermal comfort requirements of the building.

-Fig. 9.6 Representation of the geothermal heat pump system of inHaus2 in Modelica
+shows the representation of the geothermal heat pump system

 For the optimization analysis, an executable dymosim file and an input file with the initial states and parameter values were generated from the system model in Dymola.
 Using these files, the optimization was realized with the optimization tool GenOpt (http://simulationresearch.lbl.gov/GO/).
 The system control optimization also had to take into account predictions for weather and internal heat gains.
 Therefore, a Python-framework for the realization of a model-based predictive control (MPC) was built, which coupled the system model and the optimization tool GenOpt.